Bank boss gave Sh6.7m to stranger, witness tells court

-A senior bank employee failed to remit Sh6.7 million to the Central Bank in Kisumu as required, witnesses have said.
+A senior bank employee accused of theft failed to remit Sh6.7 million to the Central Bank in Kisumu as is equired, it has been testified in a court of law.

 Instead, Diamond Trust Bank's head of cash, Carolyne Mwenesi Musungu, was allegedly captured on CCTV handing the money to a stranger in her office.